PhilippvK/docker-graphite-grafana-statsd/README.md

 This is not an official docker image.
 Based on https://github.com/graphite-project/docker-graphite-statsd I made the following modifications:

 - Build Dockerfile on top of official Grafana [Container](https://github.com/grafana/grafana/blob/master/Dockerfile)
+- Added wrapper scripts to start both ENTRYPOINTs

+**Warning:** Due to the fact that 2 Entrypoints into the container run in parallel (Launching Grafana + Launching Graphite/...), it may take several minuts until both services become available.

 # Docker Image for Graphite & Statsd & Grafana